Huzaifah Aziz: Tampines Rovers

 On 8 June 2021, Huzaifah returned to Tampines Rovers after successfully recovering from his injury.

 Geylang International

 On 7 November 2021, it was announced that he had returned to the Eagles for the 2022 season.

+Hougang United

+On 25 July 2025, Huzaifah joined Hougang United.

 International career

 Huzaifah was first called up to the Singapore side in 2018 for the friendlies against Mongolia and Cambodia on 12 October and 16 October 2018 respectively.
 He made his international debut against Mongolia, replacing Hariss Harun in the 90th minute.

+After 4 years since his last international appearances, Huzaifah was called up to the Singapore side in March 2023 for the friendly match against Hong Kong and Macau in which he played in both game.